endurantgames/pioneers/src/credits/art.md

-Pion art is was created by
+Pion art was created by
 [Alice Braund](https://twitter.com/shadefish1/)
 and was added to the game via [Itchfunding](https://itchfunding.games/)